 Ski stuff that is still alive despite my best efforts

 - ICE lightning carbon ski poles: These are awesome.
 Despite being carbon, they’re not light, but they are very stiff and very strong.
-Bought in Vail in 1998, still dead straight after 500+ ski days.
+Bought in Vail in 1998, still dead straight after hundreds of ski days.

 - I never managed to kill my Salomon SX92E ski boots, but I did try very hard.